MR-CHAOTIC/DarkSlow/README.md

 - Notifications

 ## How it works
-DarkSlow works by getting the source of elements and or their contents<br>
+DarkSlow works by having you set the websites you don't want viewable, <br>
-and then replacing the contents so the content is not viewable (blocked).
+taking its content and changing it to a blocked element.

+DarkSlow also has presets and "figures" to automatically, wire out the <br>
+not so good sites.

 ##